hyperlane-dev/hyperlane-log/readme.md

 [Api Docs](https://docs.rs/hyperlane-log/latest/hyperlane_log/)

-> An asynchronous logging library for Rust that operates on a dedicated thread to avoid blocking other threads.
-Supports multiple log levels (e.g., error, info, debug) and allows custom log handling methods and configurable log file paths.
+> A Rust asynchronous logging library that runs on a dedicated thread to avoid blocking other threads.
+It supports multiple log levels (such as error, info, and debug), and allows custom log handling methods and configuration of log file paths.
+When a single log file reaches the specified size limit, a new log file will be automatically created.

 ## Features